The Bankrate promise

 What does a home inspection include?

 The home inspector should do a thorough visual examination of the important structures and systems of the property.
-The process generally includes a review of the major systems in a home such as the heating systems, central air, plumbing and structural components.
+The process generally includes a review of the major systems in a home such as the heating, central air, plumbing and structural components.
 An inspector may also inspect appliances that will be included with the home sale, as well as any general safety hazards.

-Checking for water intrusion in the home
+Checking for water damage

 Signs of water inside the structure would be one of the biggest concerns.
 “Water in the wrong place may cause a house to become unlivable.
 A water leak could cause mold to grow and wood to rot,” Lesh says.
 “A slow roof leak may take years to become obvious to the homeowner, whereas a storm may cause a sudden leak that anyone can see.”
 Inspectors can tell you whether there are signs of previous leaks.

-Reporting on the home’s roof condition
+Reporting on the roof condition

 Home inspectors will evaluate the condition of the roof and check for any leaks.
 “It doesn’t matter whether the roof is good or bad — there is no incentive for the inspector to find a problem, or not,” Lesh says.
 “It is against the ASHI code of ethics to do repairs on anything we inspect, so we only report what we see.”

-Inspecting electrical systems on the property
+Inspecting electrical systems

 Many electrical problems can be easy and inexpensive to fix if discovered in time.
 “However, an inexpensive repair may be deadly if not taken care of immediately,” Lesh says.